Nutanix Cloud Clusters

 AWS Security Groups

-Custom AWS Security Groups are applied when the ENI is attached to the bare-metal host.
-You can use and re-use pre-created Security Groups across different clusters without additional scripting to maintain and support the prior custom Security Groups.
+Attaching the ENI to the bare-metal host applies your custom AWS security groups.
+You can use and reuse existing security groups across different clusters without additional scripting to maintain and support the prior custom security groups.

 You can use this tag to protect multiple clusters in the same VPC.